SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 @cha_managing_windows

-status: need a pass before review need some explanation about modal window.
-status: spellchecked

 So far we have talked about the reuse of `SpPresenter`s, discussed the fundamental functioning of Spec, and presented how to layout the widgets of a user interface.
 Yet what is still missing for a working user interface is showing all these widgets inside of a window.
 In our examples until now we have only shown a few of the features of Spec for managing windows, basically restricting ourselves to opening a window.